 - 3. If you want to configure an alternate time server, check the Alternate time server checkbox, and repeat step 2 for the alternate time server entries. - 4.
 Key in your choice for the number of days between synchronization procedures. - 5.
 If you want to synchronize immediately, click Adjust Time Now.

 PoN Devices

 Configuration Page

-When a PoN device is selected in the Sidebar, its Configuration page comes up.
-The screenshots used below are for reference purpose only.
-The KN1108VA / KN1116VA's web GUI icons may differ from the new firmware version.
+When a PoN device is selected in the Sidebar, its Configuration page comes up: